 CASE 2: The throttle angle voltage DID NOT increase (and/or decrease) as you opened and closed the throttle plate.
-This test result confirms the throttle position sensor trouble code lighting up the check engine light on your 1996-1997 Nissan Altima.
+This test result usually indicates the TPS is bad on your 1996-1997 Nissan Altima.

-If I where in your shoes and to be sure that the TPS has truly failed, I would still make sure that the TP sensor is getting both power and ground.
-To check for power on the LT GRN wire, go to: TEST 2: Verifying Throttle Position Sensor Has Power.
+If I where in your shoes and to be sure that the TPS has truly failed, I would still make sure that the TP sensor is getting both power and Ground.
+To check for power go to: TEST 2: Verifying Throttle Position Sensor Has Power.